Bibliome/alvisnlp/docs/Getting-started.md

     -tmp       DIR    set root of temporary directories -cleanTmp         delete the temp directory after processing -noColors         do not use ANSI color escape codes for logging or documentation
 ```

-There are a *lot* of options, that's because
+There are a *lot* of options because *AlvisNLP* is very versatile.
+The most important is the *PLANFILE*.

-1. *AlvsNLP/ML* is very versatile,
-2. the documentation is embedded to the binary.

 ## Plan file

-*AlvsNLP/ML* is a corpus processing engine that allows you to apply a sequence of processing component modules on a collection of documents.
 You specify the sequence of modules with an XML file called the **plan file**.
 The plan file contains:

-* the sequence of processing steps, each step references a module from a library provided by the *AlvsNLP/ML* distribution;
+* the **sequence of processing steps** taken from a library of modules or from pre-made reusable sequences;
-* the parameter values for each step, which allows you to specify resources (documents, lexicons, terminologies, ontologies) and to modulate the modules behaviour (*e.g.* case-sensitiveness).
+* the **parameter values** for each step, which allows you customize the processing step and to specify resources (documents, lexicons, terminologies, ontologies).

-Here's an example of a simple plan file that tells *AlvsNLP/ML* to read text files, look for a specific regular expression pattern and writes the result as HTML so we can take a look at it.
+Here's an example of a simple plan file that tells *AlvisNLP* to read text files, look for a specific regular expression pattern and writes the result as HTML so we can take a look at it.

+`example.plan`

 ```xml
 <alvisnlp-plan id="example">